 Related: Comparison of Business Entities

 It’s possible to start a smaller business right out of your home or garage, saving on rent costs.
 As that business expands, then it may be time to rent a commercial space.
-Rental costs will depend on the space’s location, size, and amenities.
+Rental costs will depend on the size of the space, location, and amenities.
 Some businesses operate entirely out of their vehicles for years; the right option depends on the business’ model.

 Related: Choosing a business location